 The minimum PII cover for DPB licensed firms has increased to €1.25m for single cases and €1.85m for the annual aggregate.
 This applies when the policy is taken out, renewed or extended.

 DPB licensed firms are required to obtain and provide their consumer clients with an IPID.
 An IPID for consumer clients must be produced by the manufacturer of the insurance product.
 The firm is required to issue the IPID to consumer clients together with the demands and needs statement (DNS) which must be presented to the client before the placement of the insurance.
 Whatever the proposed contract, under the IDD this document must be consistent with the demands and needs indicated by the customer in its DNS.

 Firms dealing with a commercial customer:

-The new DPB rules provide that when an insurance product is complementing another good or service which is not insurance, as part of a package or as part of the same agreement to the same client, a DPB licensed firm must inform the client about the possibility of buying the different components separately.
+The new DPB rules provide that when an insurance product is complementing another good or service which is not insurance, is sold as part of a package or as part of the same agreement to the same client, a DPB licensed firm must inform the client about the possibility of buying the different components separately.